Using tech-aware audit function to ensure compliance and accuracy

 How success looks in the tech-aware audit function

 That’s risk awareness.
 For that matter, Boards, senior managers, and business operations leaders don’t just want confirmation that business activity is efficient or complies with the law.
-They want to know that the organisation can respond to changing business conditions quickly, if not immediately.
+They want to know that the organization can respond to changing business conditions quickly, if not immediately.

 The technology exists for IT auditors and internal audit leaders to build that risk-aware capability, and the audit function itself is supremely well-suited to the job.
 That task will require new collaboration with talent inside and outside the enterprise and a thoughtful strategy for taking all those resources and forging them into a next-generation audit function.
 It will take competency and deliberation, magnified by technology.
 Regardless, this future is coming.